espocrm/documentation/docs/administration/layout-manager.md

 *As of v8.0.*

-The administrator can create custom list layouts.
+An admin can create custom list layouts.
 These layouts can then be selected for specific relationship panels (at Administration > Entity Manager > {Entity Type} > Relationships).